-But the poker landscape progressed with time, and nowadays, aspiring pros need to do a lot more than play tight to be successful.
+But the poker landscape has changed with time.
+Nowadays, aspiring pros need to do a lot more than play tight to be successful.

-In this article, I’ll be breaking down these 3 poker concepts, all of which are crucial for serious players to understand in 2017:
+In this article, I’ll break down three poker concepts that are crucial for serious players to understand in 2018:

 - Extracting max value with strong hands out of position.

 I observed these concepts while watching Upswing coach Ryan Fee play a cash game session he recorded for The Upswing Lab.